loopbackio/loopback.io/pages/en/lb3/Migrating-to-3.0.md

 To perform a bulk `updateOrCreate()`, use `async.each` or `Promise.all` to repeatedly call `updateOrCreate()` for each model instance.

-## Add removed User model properties explicitly
+## Explicitly add User model properties that were removed

 <!-- Do we think this will be common?
 Why would someone use any of these unused properties?
      If uncommon, move this section down in the guide